silentznacht/network-fundamentals-notes/Network Fundamentals/Week 9/IPv4 Addressing/ipv4 structure/The Prefix Length.md

+Simplified - The amount of bits locked in subnetmask ie 255.255.255.0 = 24 locked bits ~ each locked octet equals 8 locked bits

 Expressing network addresses and host addresses with the dotted decimal subnet mask address can become cumbersome.
 Fortunately, there is an alternative method of identifying a subnet mask, a method called the prefix length.